 Atossa Therapeutics Issues Letter to Shareholders

-SEATTLE, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Atossa Therapeutics, Inc. ATOS, a clinical stage biopharmaceutical company developing innovative proprietary medicines to address significant unmet need in cancer, today announces the issuance of the following Letter to Shareholders from Steven C. Quay, M.D., Ph.D., the Company's CEO and Chairman:
+/EIN News/ -- SEATTLE, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Atossa Therapeutics, Inc. (Nasdaq: ATOS), a clinical stage biopharmaceutical company developing innovative proprietary medicines to address significant unmet need in cancer, today announces the issuance of the following Letter to Shareholders from Steven C. Quay, M.D., Ph.D., the Company’s CEO and Chairman:

 TO OUR VALUED STOCKHOLDERS: